Club: FC Groningen | Opening: 2006 | Capacity: 22,500 seats

 Groningen Europapark rail station lies closer to the stadium though, a 5-minute walk.
 The station has regular service from the main railway station.
 The journey only takes 2 minutes.

 Alternatively one can take bus 5 from the central Grote Markt square (direction Ter Borch) and get off at Meeuwderbaan.
-From there walk 10 minutes to the stadium.
+It is a 10-minute walk from there to Stadion Euroborg.

 If arriving by car, take exit 38 from the A7 motorway.
 The stadium is signposted from the A7.
 Follow for Euroborg.